After Effects best practices

 Compositions

-When creating a compositions, we suggest you to add a prefix to a rendering composition, for example render_.
+When creating compositions, we suggest adding a prefix to a rendering composition, for example render_.
 This way you can easily identify the composition that is used for rendering in Plainly.
 By prefixing the name of the rendering composition, you can also use it in the automatic parametrization.

 Make sure that you don’t add any non-English characters to layer/file names.
 This will cause failed renders.